smbaker/pynest/README.txt

  by Eugene Efremov, eaefremov@gmail.com

  Usage:
-    'nest.py' can be used from the command line exactly as before.
-    It can also be imported and used programmatically, either exactly as Scott's version, or by passing parameters identifying specific structures and devices for setups where you have multiples or want to be agnostic.
+    'nest.py' can be imported and used programmatically, generally by passing parameters identifying specific structures and devices, meant for setups where you have multiples or want to be agnostic.

- Example:
-    'nest.py --user joe@user.com --password swordfish temp 73'
-         set the temperature to 73 degrees

-    'nest.py --user joe@user.com --password swordfish fan auto' set the fan to automatic

  Installation:
-    'python ./setup.py install' will install nest.py to the right place, usually your /usr/bin directory.
+    pip install pyenest will do you right.

  Licensing:
     This is distributed unider the Creative Commons 3.0 Non-commecrial,